Do VLMs Perceive or Recall? Probing Visual Perception vs. Memory with Classic Visual Illusions: VI-Probe

 \textbf{Illusion Cases.} We curate 27 classical optical illusions from perception studies, covering size distortion (\textit{e.g.,} Ebbinghaus, M\"uller--Lyer), geometric misalignment (\textit{e.g.,} Poggendorff, Z\"ollner), and brightness or contrast effects (\textit{e.g.,} Checker-shadow, Mach bands).
 We group them by their primary controlling factors into \emph{size and length}, \emph{brightness and color}, and \emph{orientation (parallelism)}.
 The list of names for the illusion cases is in the supplementary materials.
 Each illusion case can be manipulated along two independent axes: \textit{visual} and \textit{linguistic}.

 \textbf{Vision Variation.} For each illusion case, we use the classic image as a seed and manipulate unrelated factors (\textit{e.g.,} color in size illusions) to create additional original images that incorporate the illusion.
 For each \textbf{original} image, we generate (1) a set of \textbf{perturbed} images where control factors (such as size ratio, line length, local contrast, or orientation) are inverted at graded levels $(\alpha)$, (2) matched \textbf{visual controls} where the \textbf{inducers} are removed, and (3) \textbf{hinted} versions with overlay cues (Fig.~\ref{fig:fig-VI-Pro}).
 These variants enable well-matched, controlled comparisons that isolate the illusion effect and measure model sensitivity to minimal but meaningful visual changes.

-Fig.~\ref{fig:fig-v-feature} shows that the generated samples form structured distributions in the embedding space of Qwen2.5-VL-72B and Qwen2.5-VL-3B, confirming that perturbations provide continuous control over illusion intensity.
+Fig.~\ref{fig:fig-v-feature} shows that the generated samples form structured distributions in the embedding space of Qwen2.5-VL-72B and 3B, confirming that perturbations provide continuous control over illusion intensity.

 \textbf{Linguistic Variation.} We introduce linguistic perturbations to test how language changes affect model responses.
 Two types of textual edits are implemented: (1) \textbf{Reversed questions}, which flip the logical polarity (\textit{e.g.,} ``Are the lines the same length?" vs. ``Are the lines different in length?"), and (2) \textbf{Instructional variants} that add explicit system instructions to disregard prior knowledge and focus on visual judgment.
-Selected instructions are shown below with full instructions in Appendix~\ref{sec:data-VI-Probe}.
+Selected instructions are shown below with full instructions in the Supplementary Materials.